-An important aspect of managing rural environmental effects is recognising the qualities and character of rural areas, and the legitimacy of existing established activities and a range of potential future activities which involve the productive use of the land resource, particularly those that support the processing and transportation needs of plant and animal production.
+An important aspect of managing rural environmental effects is recognising the qualities and character of rural areas, and the legitimacy of existing established activities and a range of potential future activities which involve the productive use of the land resource.
 The above matters are all extensively addressed in the Tasman Regional Policy Statement, with which this Plan must not be inconsistent.

 In addition to production activities, the rural environment provides locations for built development that does not involve or rely on soil-based-plant and animal production.
 It has a growing value for residential living and tourism activities, and has traditionally supported rural industries or commercial activities in locations that have had a connection with production.
-Some areas are more under pressure than others for any of these activities, because of a continuing locational value, such as proximity to settlements, transport routes including the road network, or particular environmental features including the coast or landscapes.
+Some areas are more under pressure than others for any of these activities, because of a continuing locational value, such as proximity to settlements, transport routes, or particular environmental features including the coast or landscapes.